enolive/pbt-in-real-life/slides.md

 <v-clicks>

-- numbers divisible by 5 produce a Fizz
+- numbers divisible by 5 produce Buzz
 - result is never empty
 - pattern repeats every 15 numbers
+- every sequence of 3 numbers contains a Fizz
 - function works for any possible number

 </v-clicks>